apify/apify-docs/sources/academy/webscraping/anti_scraping/mitigation/using_proxies.md

 In the [**Web scraping for beginners**](../../web_scraping_for_beginners/crawling/pro_scraping.md) course, we learned about the power of Crawlee, and how it can streamline the development process of web crawlers.
 You've already seen how powerful the `crawlee` package is; however, what you've been exposed to thus far is only the tip of the iceberg.

-Because proxies are so widely used in the scraping world, Crawlee has been equipped with features which make it easy to implement them in an effective way.
+Because proxies are so widely used in the scraping world, Crawlee has built-in features for implementing them in an effective way.
 One of the main functionalities that comes baked into Crawlee is proxy rotation, which is when each request is sent through a different proxy from a proxy pool.

 ## Implementing proxies in a scraper {#implementing-proxies}